DylanScottCarroll/Command-Line-Calculator/README.md

 * If you type just one number and hit enter, it prints the number twice.

-* If you try to assign a number as if it were a variable
+* If you try to assign a number as if it were a variable nothing happens.
+It should throw an error.

-* You can have decimal points in variable names

 * There are no logical operators such ac && or ||